Introduction

 {automation:updateGrantDateFromSignature} | The grant date is automatically updated in the app when fully signed by all associated parties |

-1. General exercise variables
+General equity settlement variables

 Variable | Example | Description |